NadejdaJ/dsf_2020_royalmail_temp/README.md

-# DSF-2020: Royal Mail Workshop
+## DSF-2020: Royal Mail Workshop

-## Title
+### Title

-Going postal: how to craft a cutting-edge route optimisation engine in-house that suits your business needs
+*"Going postal: how to craft a cutting-edge route optimisation engine in-house that suits your business needs"*

-## Abstract
+### Abstract

 Royal Mail is the UKs national postal service, delivering 15 billion items to 31 million addresses annually.
 Despite handling more than 50% of British parcels, Royal Mail is on the look out for efficiency